[NOTE: You can get hold of a full suite of interview preparation tools here.]

 Feeling relaxed and confident on the day hinges on the quality and amount of preparation you do.
 Interview nerves can be banished with the right groundwork.

-Read my article “How To Prepare For Your Interview Or Assessment Event” and use the above tips to give yourself the best possible chance of succeeding.
+Read our article “How To Prepare For Your Interview Or Assessment Event” and use the above tips to give yourself the best possible chance of succeeding.

 Practise, practise, practise